petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0.md

 :link: ./level-0/what-challenges-does-liferay-solve-industry-solutions.md

 This module covers how Liferay solves some of the common challenges seen in particular industries as well as the most common solutions for each industry.

+:::{grid-item-card} Main Competitors Faced by Liferay
+:link: ./level-0/main-competitors-faced-by-liferay.md

+This module reviews some of Liferay’s main competitors.
 :::
 ::::